Hillsboro Shelter

 Community Engagement

-The City of Hillsboro, Washington County, and PHC invited community members to learn more about the project, get to know PHC, and ask questions during a virtual meeting on August 7.
+The City of Hillsboro, Washington County, and PHC invited community members to learn more about the project, get to know PHC, and ask questions during a virtual meeting in August.

 Spanish interpretation was provided.
 See the Spanish recording & PowerPoint presentation on Conéctate Hillsboro.